zee-ham-su/capstone-task-manager/TESTING.md

 1. Expand the **tasks** section.
 2. Click on the `POST /tasks` endpoint.
 3. Click the **Try it out** button.
-4. In the request body, provide a title and description for the new task.
+4. In the request body, provide a title, description, and optionally `tags` for the new task.
 For example:

     ```json
     {
       "title": "My first task",
-      "description": "This is the description of my first task."
+      "description": "This is the description of my first task.",
+      "tags": ["work", "urgent"]
     }
     ```